-Aspirate for blood before injecting lidocaine hydrochloride injection, both the initial dose and all subsequent doses, to avoid intravascular injection.
-However, a compensate for functional changes associated with the prolongation of A-V conduction produced by these drugs.
-Monitor patients closely for blood pressure, 5.12 Risk of Adverse Reactions with Use in the Head and Neck Area Small doses of local anesthetics (e.g., lidocaine hydrochloride) injected into the head and neck area, including retrobulbar, dental and stellate ganglion blocks, may produce adverse reactions similar to systemic toxicity seen with unintentional intravascular injections of larger doses.
+Lidocaine hydrochloride injection should also be given in reduced doses in patients with impaired cardiovascular function since they may be less able to compensate for functional changes associated with the prolongation of A-V conduction produced by these drugs.
+Monitor patients closely for blood pressure, heart rate, and ECG changes.

+5.12 Risk of Adverse Reactions with Use in the Head and Neck Area

+Small doses of local anesthetics (e.g., lidocaine hydrochloride) injected into the head and neck area, including retrobulbar, dental and stellate ganglion blocks. may produce adverse reactions similar to systemic toxicity seen with unintentional intravascular injections of larger doses.
 The injection procedures require the utmost care.
 Confusion, convulsions, respiratory depression and/or respiratory arrest, and cardiovascular stimulation or depression have been reported.
-These reactions may be due to intra- arterial injection of the local anesthetic with retrograde flow to the cerebral circulation.
+These reactions may be due to intra-arterial injection of the local anesthetic with etrograde flow to the cerebral circulation.
 They may also be due to puncture of the dural sheath of the optic nerve during retrobulbar block with diffusion of any local anesthetic along the subdural space to the midbrain.
-Monitor circulation and respiration and constantly observe patients receiving lidocaine hydrochloride injection blocks.
-Resuscitative equipment and drugs, and personnel for treating se reactions should be immediately available.
-Dosage recom endations should not be exceeded (see Dosage and Administration (2.2)) 5.13 Familial Malignant Hyperthermia Many drugs used during the conduct of anesthesia are considered potential triggering agents for familial malignant hyperthermia.
-Since it is not known whether amide-type local anesthetics may trigger this reaction and since the need for supplemental general anesthesia cannot be predicted in advance, it is suggested that a standard protocol for the management of malignant hyperthermia should be available.
+Monitor circulation and respiration and constantly observe patients receiving lidocaine hydrochloride blocks.
+Resuscitative equipment and drugs, and personnel for treating adverse actions should be immediately available.
+Dosage recommendations should not be exceeded [see Dosage and Administrat nn (2 2)

+5.13 Familial Malignant Hyperthermia

+Many drugs used during the conduct of anesthesia are considered potential triggering agents for familial malignant hyperthermia.
+Since it is not known whether amide type local anesthetics may trigger this reaction and since the need for supplemental general anesthesia cannot be predicted in advance, it is suggested that a standard protocol for the management of malignant hyperthermia should be available.
 Early unexplained signs of tachycardia, tachypnea, labile blood pressure and metabolic acidosis may precede temperature elevation.
-Successful outcome is dependent on early diagnosis, prompt discontinuance of the suspect triggering agent(s) and institution of treatment, including oxygen therapy, indicated supportive measures and dantrolene (consult dantrolene sodium intravenous package insert before using).
+Successful outcome is dependent on early diagnosis, prompt discontinuance of the suspect triggering agent(s) and institution of treatment, including oxygen therapy, indicated supportive measures and dantrolene (consult dantrolene sodium intravenous packag insert before using).